wilmixsolomon7/NJDOLLAR/README.md

 It consists of 1000 modules related to Advanced Business which will be listed later.

-JAS consists of 1 billion jsword AdvancedBusiness ; so JAS is the most powerful technology in the world and it is greater than any technology.
+JAS consists of 1 billion jsword AdvancedBusiness ; so JAS is the most powerful Programming Language in the world and it is greater than any P.L.